Published Oct 12, 2022

 Location: Which doctors are available in the area?
 Is there easy accessibility within a reasonable traveling distance?

 Family Members: Is a person seeking primary care for just themselves or for multiple family members?
 If only one person is seeking care, then either option can work, but it’s likely that an Internist doctor would be more beneficial.
-If a person is looking for primary care for a family, a Family Medicine doctor may be a better option.
+If a person is looking for primary care for a family, a family medicine doctor may be a better option.

 Medical Complexity: What type of medical situation is a patient dealing with?
-Internal Medicine clinicians may have a larger fund of clinical knowledge on chronic medical problems, especially those more complex issues.
-Family Medicine providers typically treat a broader variety of illnesses and may refer a patient to a specialist for more complex issues.
+Internal medicine clinicians may have a larger fund of clinical knowledge on chronic medical problems, especially those more complex issues.
+Family medicine providers typically treat a broader variety of illnesses and may refer a patient to a specialist for more complex issues.

-Age of Patient: While Family Medicine doctors typically see patients ranging from newborns to geriatric patients, Internal Medicine doctors tend to focus on patients 18 and over.
+Age of Patient: While family medicine doctors typically see patients ranging from newborns to geriatric patients, internal medicine doctors tend to focus on patients 18 and over.

 What to Look For When Selecting a Provider